 Eugène Canseliet once wrote that Pierre Curie in all his research from magnetism to piezoelectricity and radioactivity was chasing the Philosophers Stone.

 Canseliet witnessed the friendship between Fulcanelli and Pierre Curie.
-And that is not surprising: both attended the same esoteric milieux, which fact Curie never denied, but actually wrote to his fiancée Maria Skłodowska, in 1894: “I must admit that those spiritual phenomena intensely interest me.
+And that is not surprising: both attended the same esoteric milieux, which fact Curie never denied, but wrote to his fiancée Maria Skłodowska, in 1894: “I must admit that those spiritual phenomena intensely interest me.
 I think in them are questions that deal with physics”.
 By the way, Canseliet told us that J.J.
 Champagne too used to attend Curie’s home.

-The chapter in the end of his l’Alchimie Expliquée sur ses Textes Classiques, in which Canseliet inserted his observation about Curie’s researches, was dedicated, and entitled, to the Last Cooking (see the Opus Magnum scheme.
+The chapter at the end of his l’Alchimie Expliquée sur ses Textes Classiques, in which Canseliet inserted his observation about Curie’s research, was dedicated, and entitled, to the Last Cooking (see the Opus Magnum scheme.
 The following grand final to this chapter will be the appendix with the description of the Philosophic Egg, emitting the weird musical whistles, which the readers may have already read about (see my article Canseliet, the Art of Music & Weight) (1).

 There was another twist to the piezoelectric saga still to come.
 The following year, mathematician Gabriel Lippman demonstrated that there should be a converse piezoelectric effect, whereby applying an electric field to a crystal should cause that material to deform in response.
 The brothers rushed to test Lippman’s theory, and their experiments showed the mathematician was correct.
 Piezoelectricity could indeed work in the other direction.